penguinGuy47/DMScrapeNPlot/README.md

-1. Run venv first:
+This script creates a line chart for any NFT collection on "doggy.market"

-   -Windows
+1. Run virtual environment first:

    "env\Scripts\activate"

-2. Run main.py, headless.py will result in IP ban currently
+2. Run main.py (headless.py will result in IP ban currently):

-Run plot.py if text file of prices is already present, make sure read file matches txt file name
+   "python main.py"